 They have been removed from their homes and put under the supervision of the court system and the Iowa Department of Human Services (DHS) because their homes aren’t safe, their parents not capable of caring for them due to substance abuse, mental health problems or incarceration.

-There were nearly 9,000 abused or neglected children in Iowa in 2018 at a cost to taxpayers of $230 million.
-Almost 700 volunteers serving more than 3,000 children contribute a value of close to $1.75 million.
-But for every one child who’s represented by a CASA, there are 16 who aren’t.
+There were more than 11,460 abused or neglected children in Iowa in 2019 at a cost of nearly $230 million.
+More than 500 CASA volunteers served 1,340 children, contributing a value of close to $1.75 million.
+But for every one child who’s represented by a CASA, there are eight who aren’t.

 If every child who needs a CASA had one, there would be fewer children in foster care, for less time, and more children who move toward a successful adulthood.
 CASAs help break generational cycles of abuse, neglect, and failure.
 CASAs help children know that someone cares, someone is THERE to speak for them.